You can import tax slip adjustments. You can also import external employees and create their tax slips using Avanti.

 Amount of Import Files Required

-If you're importing for employees in different tax slip groups, you’ll need to create a separate import file for each tax slip group.
-Additionally, you’ll need to create an additional import file to replace some information and update Avanti’s other information.
+If you’re importing information for employees in different tax slip groups, you must create a separate import file for each group.
+Additionally, you’ll need to create an additional import file to replace some tax information and update other information.

 How to Setup the File